← Back to Field Notes

 For anyone with a systems background, this structure should feel familiar.
 It reflects common patterns such as layered architecture, separation of concerns, and service composition.

 One key difference stands out.
 The model layer introduces probabilistic behavior into the system.
 Instead of deterministic logic, part of the system now produces outputs based on likelihood and context.
-This changes how the system behaves and how it needs to be designed and validated.
+This changes how the system behaves and how it must be designed and validated.

 The Shift: From Code to Orchestration